 12. With a firm seat on a chair, bend to one side and then the other, and relax.

-- Q How should I care for my incision after thoracic surgery?
+- Q How should I do coughing exercises after thoracic surgery?